stanislawbartkowski/db2upgrade/README.md

 # db2upgrade

-It is a simple Ansible playbook allowing remote installation DB2 FixPack in DB2 instance and databases.
-Two main playbooks are specified: upgrade and clean after upgrade.<br>
+It is a simple Ansible playbook allowing remote installation of DB2 FixPack in DB2 instance and databases.
+Two main playbooks are specified: upgrade and clean after the upgrade.<br>
 The playbook was tested for DB2 11.1 (not latest DB2 11.5).<br>

 # Installation